 Lucy Edwards, COO

 Lucy started her career at Cancer Research UK where she established herself as a forward thinking direct marketer.
 She then moved to the corporate world where she became an accomplished Managing Director.
 She has led three businesses spanning sectors including manufacturing, digital marketing and a social purpose marketing agency.
 And when she’s not working on LVN, you’re most likely to find her on the hockey pitch, trying to score for Potters Bar Hockey Club.

 After graduating with a degree in Korean Studies and Business Management, Jade volunteered with multiple organisations before establishing herself at LVN.
-In her role at LVN, Jade focuses on developing her skills and experience in marketing, project management, web design & app development, and is motivated by her bone-deep belief in LVN’s values and mission.
-Outside of LVN, Jade enjoys gaming, reading and trying new things.
+In her role at LVN, Jade manages the Local Village Network mentoring programmes in schools and online, and is developing her skills and experience in marketing, project management, web design, product development, and customer relationship management.
+Outside of LVN, Jade enjoys gaming, reading, cooking and trying new things.

-Samuel is a recent graduate of Physics at the University of Liverpool where his final year project involved Python based data analysis in high energy physics, and earned him the HWB Skinner Award for best BSc Project in Physics 2020.
-In his role at LVN, Samuel’s main focus has been on the optimisation and automation of data handling and analysis, which has including the development of a Python and pandas based tool for automated weekly data analysis.
+Samuel is a graduate of Physics at the University of Liverpool where his final year project involved Python based data analysis in high energy physics, and earned him the HWB Skinner Award for best BSc Project in Physics 2020.
+In his role at LVN, Samuel’s main focus has been on the optimisation and automation of data handling and analysis, which has included the development of a Python and pandas based tool for automated weekly data analysis.
+He also manages the world of funding; researching, writing and submitting funding bids.
 Outside of LVN, Samuel’s main interests lie in tinkering with personal coding projects, reading, gaming, and listening to music.

 Noël Williams, Chair